-The four DIMM sockets on board accept 128-, 256-, 512-MB and 1-GB DDR SDRAM modules for a maximum memory upgrade capacity of up to 4 GB.
-For data integrity, the default setting of the ECC (error-correcting code) function of the memory system in BIOS is enabled.
+The four DIMM sockets on board accept four 1024-MB registered SDRAM DIMMs for a maximum memory capacity of 4 GB.

-4 1 System overview
+For data integrity, the default setting of the ECC (error correcting code) function of the memory system in BIOS is enabled.
+Refer to "IPMI Configuration" on page 107 for more information on this BIOS parameter.

-Note: The DDR SDRAM module should work under 3.3 volts only; 5-volt memory devices are not supported.
+Note: The SDRAM module should work under 3.3 volts only; 5-volt memory devices are not supported.